cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-operator.md

 ## Compatibility

-`CREATE OPERATOR` is a Greenplum Database extension to the SQL standard.
+`CREATE OPERATOR` is a Cloudberry Database extension to the SQL standard.
 The SQL standard does not provide for user-defined operators.

 ## See Also